 Aleister Crowley and the Star

-The story goes that Crowley was in contact with an extra-dimensional entity (Aiwaz), who told him, in the course of things, "All these old letters of my Book are aright; but tzaddi is not the Star."
+The story goes that Crowley was in contact with an extra-dimensional entity (Aiwaz), who told him, in the course of things, "All these old letters of my Book are aright; but tzaddi is not the Star." ("Book" = Tarot; "letters" = Hebrew letters corresponding to the Tarot cards).
 Crowley took this to mean that the Star trump is not in its correct place, and thus does not correspond to the Hebrew letter Tsadde.

-The real problem, of course, was with the seven doubles, and the only blind among the zodiacal signs, the obvious Strength-Justice reversal, had already been remedied by Mathers and the Golden Dawn.
+The real problem, of course, was with the seven double Hebrew letters and the planetary symbols, and the only mistake among the zodiacal signs, the obvious Strength-Justice reversal, had already been remedied by Mathers and the Golden Dawn.
 The Emperor and the Star corresponding to the Hebrew letters Hay (Aries) and Tsadde (Aquarius) are as natural and correct as Strength and Justice corresponding to Tayt (Leo) and Lammed (Libra).

 Better to have left well-enough alone.
 Spirits are notorious for speaking in a way that is true but bound to be misunderstood by the psyche of the receiver.